 “My summer associate experience at Foulston Siefkin exceeded my high expectations by providing me with a superb opportunity to begin applying my legal education and experiencing the life of an associate in a large midwestern law firm.
 From day one, I interacted with and worked alongside the brightest attorneys in their fields on real projects from a wide variety of practice areas.
 Not only that, I was also able to accompany Foulston attorneys on several out-of-office experiences, including trials, mediations, depositions, and client conferences.
 Most important, however, was that all of the Foulston attorneys—from the newest first-year associate to the managing partner—went out of their way to mentor me and answer my questions about the firm and the practice of law.
 And, of course, who could forget lawyer-league softball and the numerous social events, each of which gave me the chance to get to know Foulston attorneys outside of the office and better understand the Foulston culture.
 I know that I made the right choice by coming to Foulston Siefkin—I could not have asked for a better summer associate experience!” — Wesley J. Kimmel, J.D., The University of Iowa, 2014

-The summer schedule is filled with events allowing you to experience all your host city has to offer including musical productions, professional baseball, golf, and the local nightlife.
-Join the Firm’s softball team and experience the thrill of victory at summer “Lawyer’s League” softball games, and at the weekly post-game celebration.
-Get to know the attorneys better at attorney lunches and firm parties at the attorneys’ homes.
+The summer is filled with events that allow you to experience all your host city has to offer, including food trucks, festivals, the local nightlife, and more.
+Every Tuesday, the Firm’s softball team competes in “Lawyer’s League” softball games and celebrates their victories at the weekly post-game gathering.
+There are several opportunities to get to know the attorneys better at monthly lunches and firm parties at attorneys’ homes.

 Summer associates are not assigned to a particular practice area.
 Instead, all projects are assigned through one of the attorneys responsible for coordinating the summer program.
-Most summer associates are assigned two or more projects at a time to help them develop the work-juggling skills all lawyers must possess.
-The summer program coordinator, however, keeps track of each summer associate's work load to ensure he or she doesn't get overwhelmed.
+Most summer associates are assigned two or more projects at a time to help them develop the case management skills all lawyers must possess.
+The summer program coordinators, however, keep track of each summer associate's work load to ensure he or she doesn't get overwhelmed.

 Summer associates are typically assigned work from a number of different practice areas, both to broaden the summer associate’s experience and to allow the summer associate to meet and interact with as many of the firm’s attorneys as possible.